Meta-Learning of Structured Task Distributions in Humans and Machines: Experiments

 \paragraph{Meta-Reinforcement Learning Agent} Following previous work in meta-reinforcement learning \citep{wang2016learning, duan2016rl} we use an LSTM meta-learner that takes the full board as input, passes it through 2 fully connected layers (49 units each) and feeds that, along with the previous action and reward, to 120 LSTM units.
 It is trained with a linear learning rate schedule and 0.9 discount.
 The reward function was: +1 for revealing red tiles, -1 for blue tiles, +10 for the last red tile, and -2 for choosing an already revealed tile.
 The agent was trained using Advantage Actor Critic (A2C) \citep[Stable baselines package][]{stable-baselines}.
 The agent was trained for $10^6$ episodes.
 We performed a hyperparamater sweep (value function loss coefficient, entropy loss coefficient, learning rate) using a held-out validation set for evaluation (see Appendix).
 The selected model's performance was evaluated on held-out test grids.
 We trained different agents in the same way on the compositional and null task distributions, with separate hyperparameter sweeps for each.

 \paragraph{Human Experiment} We crowdsourced human performance on our task using Prolific (www.prolific.co) for a compensation of \$1.50.
-Participants were shown the 7x7 grid on their web browser and used mouse-clicks to reveal tiles.
+Participants were shown the $7 \times 7$ grid on their web browser and used mouse-clicks to reveal tiles.
 Each participant was randomly assigned to the compositional or null task distribution, 25 participants in each.
-Each participant was directly evaluated on the test set of grids for the models (24 grids from their assigned task distribution in randomized order).
-This is a key difference between the human and agent tasks -- humans did not receive training on a task distribution.
-While we are examining whether agents can \textit{meta-learn} an inductive bias toward compositionality (by training on compositional task distributions), we assume that humans already have this bias from pre-experimental experience.
+Each participant was evaluated on the same test set of grids used to evaluate the models (24 grids from their assigned task distribution in randomized order).
+Note that a key difference between the human participants and model agents was that the humans did not receive training on either task distribution.
+While we are interested in examining whether agents can \textit{meta-learn} abstract structures (by training on compositional task distributions), we assume that humans already have this ability from pre-experimental experience.
 Since participants had to reveal all red tiles to move on to the next grid, they were implicitly incentivized to be efficient (clicking as few blue tiles as possible) in order to finish the task quickly.
 We found that this was adequate to get good performance.
 A reward structure similar to that given to agents was displayed as the number of points accrued, but did not translate to monetary reward.

 \paragraph{Evaluation} Unless specified otherwise, performance is evaluated as the number of blue tiles revealed before all red tiles are revealed (lower is better).
 All error bars are 95\% non-parametric bootstrap confidence intervals calculated across agents / participants.
 Non-overlapping confidence intervals will have a significant difference, but we also include non-parametric bootstrapped p-values for differences across different samples (e.g. human vs agent).